ranjitheiv/nba-dashboard/README.md

 | **Shootout** | Close, high-scoring open game |

 **Setup flow:**
-1. Select a narrative
+1. Select a narrative — Blowout tiles show the team logo, intensity header changes contextually
-2. Mark key players — ↑ (green) for expected outperformers, ↓ (red) for underperformers, unmarked for neutral
+2. Mark key players — ↑ (green) for expected outperformers within the narrative, ↓ (red) for underperformers, unmarked for neutral
-3. Set intensity dial (Conservative / Moderate / Aggressive)
+3. Set intensity — **Mild / Strong / Extreme** (not Conservative/Moderate/Aggressive — those are for Gates risk tiers).
+Header changes per narrative: "How big is the blowout?" / "How defensive is the game?" / "How high scoring is the game?"
 4. Hit Build Narrative

 **SGM Builder output:**
-- Category + Risk selector pills
+- Category pills (PTS / FGA / TPM / TPA / REB / AST / STL / BLK)
+- Risk tier pills (LOW / MED / HIGH) — these map to Gates Conservative/Moderate/Aggressive
-- Player table showing Over/Under lines, actual game values, and mini range sparkline for all players from both teams
+- Player table showing Over/Under lines, game-by-game actual values, position bubble, and mini range sparkline for all players from both teams sorted by highest series average
 - Checkbox leg selection with running count
 - Current Selections section — numbered list of all selected legs with player, team, category, risk badge, and lines